telerik/xaml-docs/controls/radpdfprocessing/formats-and-conversion/plain-text/settings.md

 # Settings

 __TextFormatProvider__ allows for export of __RadFixedDocument__ to txt.
 Additionally, the export settings provide modification options.
-The current article outlines the available settings.
+This article outlines the available settings.

 Through the __TextFormatProviderSettings__ class you could specify the following export settings: